 So, if you want more female flowers to appear sooner, keep your plants cool!
 Plant them outside, not in the greenhouse.

 If necessary, give them a little shade during the hottest part of the day to protect them from the sun’s heat.
 You can learn more about sunlight for cucumber plants in my article here.

-Lack of Male Flowers
+Lack Of Male Flowers

 On the other hand, a lack of male flowers on a cucumber plant can also be a problem.
 Although this is less common than a lack of female flowers, it can still happen.